 Melbourne has stunning gardens and the Royal Botanical Garden is the jewel in the crown.
 It is just a short walk or easy ride away.

 The Arts is big in Melbourne.
-The National Gallery of Victoria, popularly known as the NGV, is popular art museum founded in 1861.
-It is Australia's oldest and most visited art museum.
+The National Gallery of Victoria, popularly known as the NGV is Australia's oldest and most visited art museum.

-The Australian Centre for the Moving Image at Federation Square is the place to immerse yourself in the world of film, television and digital culture with exhibits, screenings and events.
+The Australian Centre for the Moving Image (ACMI) at Federation Square presents the world of film, television and digital culture with changing exhibits.

 Hosiery Lane is a scene of everchanging street art.
-Wander down the bluestone laneway and take in the dizzying array of colours and characters created by local and international street artists.
+Wander down the bluestone laneway and take in the dizzying array of colours and characters by local artists.

 Iconic Flinders Street railway station in the city was built in 1909.
 It is on the corner of Flinders and Swanston Streets and serves the entire metropolitan rail network.

-Since the Melbourne's gold rush of the 1860's this ever popular undercover arcade between the Bourke Street Mall and Little Collins Street has housed a variety of quality boutiques and stores.
+Since the Melbourne's gold rush of the 1860's this undercover arcade between the Bourke Street Mall and Little Collins Street has fine boutiques and stores.

 Seeing and strolling along the Yarra River is a Melbourne must.
 Walk or ride along the banks and admire the everchanging views.

 The Melbourne Cricket Ground is a Melbourne ikon.
 The stadium seats over 90,000 for football and cricket.
-Visit for the Australian Sports Museum, cafes and the unmatchable MCG Tour.
+Visit for the Australian Sports Museum, cafes and tour.

-The Melbourne Cricket Ground, also known locally as "The 'G", is Australia's largest sports stadium located in Yarra Park, Melbourne.
-From April to September AFL football fever grips the city.
+The Melbourne Cricket Ground,, known as "The 'G", is Australia's largest sports stadium located in Yarra Park, Melbourne with football April to September.

-The Australian Open is a tennis tournament held annually at Melbourne Park in mid to late January.
-The tournament attracts the worlds best players and is the first of the four Grand Slam tennis events.
+The Australian Open is a tennis tournament is at Melbourne Park in mid to late January.
+The Grand Slam tournament attracts the worlds best players.

-Help on the first Tuesday in November the Melbourne Cup is an annual much horse race held at the Flemington Racecourse that is part of the Melbourne Spring Racing Carnival.
+Help on the first Tuesday in November the Melbourne Cup is an annual horse race held at the Flemington Racecourse during the Melbourne Spring Racing Carnival.

 Located on Emerald Hill in South Melbourne and built between 1879-1880 this superb building in Bank Street is listed on the Victorian Heritage list.

 The historic Clarendon Street shops in South Melbourne has many shops, cafes and restaurants.
-There is something there for everyone from tempo trendy and relaxed retro.
+There is something there for everyone.

-Is a truly iconic shopping strip in Melbourne.
-It is famous for fashion, food, coffee, bars, vintage stores, Prahran Market, art galleries and street art as well as creative culture, history and architecture.
+A truly iconic shopping strip in Melbourne.
+Famous for fashion, food, coffee, bars, vintage stores, Prahran Market, art galleries and street art.

 The highly respected public research university is located in Carlton.
 Founded in 1853, it is Australia's second oldest university and the oldest in Victoria.